mlaursen/react-dd-menu/README.md

 - 1.0.4 - Upgraded to React 0.14.0
 - 1.0.5 - Added ability to disable onClickInside and onClickOutside close of the menus.
 Added Touch/click support for nested menus.
 - 1.0.6 - No new features.
 Upgraded dev stuff to babel 6 and separated example
+- 1.0.6 - Updated to support React 15 as peer dependencies.
+No real changes needed